HoneyPotHive/Snoofer/README.md

 ```
 <h2 align="Left"> Description</h2>

-Using rockyou.txt or any you want to add to target folder.
-Filter out uniqe passwords 8 characters and up with at least one of each a special character and number.
-Then search the targeted directory of your input of all the txt files and word docx to find those passwords in.
+Using rockyou.txt or any .txt files with passwords.
+Using those and filtering them down to uniqe passwords with 8 characters and up with at least one of each a special character and a number.
+To then search a targeted directory of all the txt and word docx files to find those vulnerable passwords in them.
 <br />
 <br />
 <br />